ben-z/ydc-deep-research-evals/README.md

-# DeepConsult: Deep Reaearch Benchmark for Consulting / Business Queries
+# DeepConsult: Deep Research Benchmark for Consulting / Business Queries

 This repository contains evals metrics and scripts for evaluating Deep Research reports.